zhangshuomo/Data-Structure/README.md

 # Data-Structure

-This repository contains the c++ codes demonstrating the main types of data structure.
+This repository contains the C++ codes demonstrating the main types of data structure.